OpenNeuroDerivatives/ds004158-fmriprep/README.md

 # ds004158 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds004158](https://openneuro.org/datasets/ds004158).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.1 on [ds004158](https://openneuro.org/datasets/ds004158).

 ## Methods